 Standard electrode potential is a measurement of the potential for equilibrium.
 There is a potential difference between the electrode and the electrolyte called the potential of the electrode.
 When unity is the concentrations of all the species involved in a semi-cell, the electrode potential is known as the standard electrode potential.

 Standard Electrode Potential Definition

-Standard electrode potential is the potential that arises in an electrochemical cell under standard conditions (pressure = 1atm, temperature = 298K, concentration = 1M).
+Under standard conditions, the standard electrode potential occurs in an electrochemical cell say the temperature = 298K, pressure = 1atm, concentration = 1M.
 The symbol ‘Eocell’ represents the standard electrode potential of a cell.